It’s hard to focus on school when you’re hungry.

 Manna’s “Food 4 Kids” program helps address this issue by providing elementary students with a backpack of kid-friendly food.
 Since students are not able to receive school meals on Saturdays and Sundays, these backpacks provide children with supplemental food items to last them through the weekend.

-Students are eligible for the program if they qualify for free or reduced-cost meals through the National School Lunch Program.
+Students are eligible for the program if they qualify for free or reduced-cost meals through the National School Lunch Program, or by the recommendation of a teacher.

-Each week of the school year, dedicated volunteers assemble and deliver over 2,000 backpacks to 40 elementary schools, Head Start services, and pre-school programs.
+Each week of the school year, dedicated volunteers assemble and deliver about 1,300 backpacks to 31 elementary schools and pre-school programs.

-With the help of a dietician and student surveys, we frequently update the contents in the backpacks to make sure they are healthy and kid-approved.
-For the 2018-2019 school year, each backpack includes:
+With the help of a dietitians and student surveys, we frequently update the contents in the backpacks to make sure they are healthy and kid-approved.
+For the 2021-2022 school year, each backpack includes:

 Our volunteers often say this is their favorite program at Manna, and it is highly recognized by children in the participating schools.
 Here are some of the things they’ve said in our follow-up surveys: